Get the Marcus App

 Some banks issue interest payment disbursements throughout the term of your CD, which is one way to access money from your CD without incurring an early withdrawal penalty.

 Some CDs allow for early withdrawal penalties to be waived outright in extenuating circumstances, such as:

-A no-penalty CD gives you the freedom to withdraw funds before the CD term ends, without an early withdrawal penalty.
+A Marcus No-Penalty CD gives you the freedom to cash out a CD before it reaches its maturity date, without a cd penalty for early withdrawal.
 There are some restrictions though.
-With a Marcus No-Penalty CD, for instance, you can withdraw your total deposit beginning seven days after you funded the CD.
+With a Marcus No-Penalty CD, for instance, you can withdraw your total deposit beginning seven days after you’ve funded the CD.
 Just keep in mind – if you do withdraw funds from a Marcus No-Penalty CD before it matures, you’ll need to take out all of your money since a partial withdrawal isn't an option.

 Interest rates.
-No-penalty CDs give you the ability to take advantage of rising interest rates.
-If you open a five-year CD and rates rise during that time, you may not want to miss out on the opportunity to earn a higher rate.
-A no-penalty CD gives you the flexibility to do just that.
+No-Penalty CDs give you the ability to take advantage of rising interest rates.
+If you open a CD and rates rise during that time, you may not want to miss out on the opportunity to earn a higher rate.
+A No-Penalty CD gives you the flexibility to do just that.

 Ready access.
 No one sets out to open a CD with an eye toward withdrawing their money early.
 But life happens and knowing there's an option to withdraw early provides peace of mind.

 A Marcus No-Penalty CD is a great option.
 It can help you achieve your savings goals while leaving flexibility to handle the unexpected.
 Learn more about how Marcus could help.